Dual Diagnosis Treatment Salem, IL

 Community Resource Center - 11.2 miles from Salem, IL

-Community Resource Center is a dual-diagnosis treatment center in Centralia, Illinois that offers treatment for drug and alcohol addiction and mental health disorders that include PTSD as well as bulimia.
+Community Resource Center is a dual-diagnosis treatment center in Centralia, Illinois that provides treatment for mental health and substance use disorders that include major depressive disorder as well as binge eating.

 Address: 904 Martin Luther King Drive, Centralia, IL 62801 in Marion County